 First, our challenge was to capture your Top 5 Actionable Ideas.
 We know that the two days of GLS content in like drinking from a fire hose of ideas and it can be tempting to leave inspired, but lack movement forward.
 Our challenge to you is to create a Top 5 actionable idea list from all the things you hear from the Summit faculty.

-Second, we want to challenge you over the the 7 days after the GLS to debrief your top 5 with your staff, co workers or trusted friends.
+Second, we want to challenge you to debrief your top 5 with your staff, co workers or trusted friends.
 Let them help you process what implementing these ideas looks like in your organization or daily environment.
 Share what speakers and ideas influenced you and if you came with your team, let them share what they took away.
 The potential for leadership conversations all over the Tristate is enough to have significant impact.

 Third, consider enrolling in a GLSNext Growth Track.
 Through the GLSNext mobile app, they have created a series of topical tracks with custom content from this year and previous years of Summits including strategic delivery via email to keep you in learning mode year round.
 After the GLS you can go online to select one or multiple tracks to help you build your leadership capacity.
 Go to GLSGrowthtracks.com for more information.

-How did you process your GLS takeaways with your team?
+How are you processing your GLS takeaways with your team?

 “….In past years, we came up with a lot of organizational ideas, but it was interesting that this year people seemed to be impacted on a more personal level that wasn’t necessary work related.
 I know we kind of go to the GLS with a “work focus”, but I was glad to hear that this year it seemed to really hit our team and challenge them on a more personal life level.
 It helped make me realize that having our personal life in order is important and that will make an impact on the rest of our lives (including work)”….Business Leader